jaza-syed/mss-alt/README.md

 - `demucs_pool` : pool class for running MSS on multiple GPUs
 - `render` : rendering evaluation results to HTML
 - `util` : filesystem and environment utilities
-- `merge` : functions to produce merged lines and groupes from line-level timings The following modules are adapted from the python package [alt-eval](https://github.com/audioshake/alt-eval)
+- `merge` : functions to produce merged lines and groupe from line-level timings The following modules are adapted from the python package [alt-eval](https://github.com/audioshake/alt-eval)
 - `tokenizer`: lyric tokenizer
 - `metrics.py`: utilities to compute error metrics